MultiView Diffusion Maps: Our Proposed Approach for Multi-view Diffusion Maps

-We begin by generalizing the DM framework for handling a multi-view scenario.
-Our goal is to impose a random walk model using the local connectivities between data points within all views.
-Our way to generalize the DM framework is by restraining the random walker to ``hop'' between views in each step.
-The construction requires to choose symmetrical positive semi-definite kernels for each view , we use the Gaussian function
+Here we propose our generalization of the DM framework for handling a multi-view scenario.
+This is done by imposing an implied (fictitious) random walk model using the local connectivities between data points within all views.
+Our way to generalize the DM framework is by restraining the random walker to ``hop'' between different views in each step.
+The construction requires to choose a set of $L$ symmetrical positive semi-definite, non-negative kernels, one for each view .
+We use the Gaussian kernel function, so that the $(i,j)$-th element of each $\mK^l\in\Rset^{M\times M}$ is given by